-Building Mosaics with ir-fft, ir-translate, and ir-refine-grid
+Building mosaics with ir-fft, ir-translate and ir-refinegrid.

 There are several challenges in ssTEM or ssLM image mosaicking with manual tile acquisition.
 First, every section exhibits an unpredictable rotation when placed in the TEM or on a slide and the number of tiles in each scan-line will differ.
 Thus it is typically not known which tiles are neighbors in a section.
-We developed the ir-fft algorithm to deduce the tile ordering automatically.
-The next challenge is the correction of nonlinear warps introduced into each tile from variations in electron imaging quality (Figure 4; also see Methods and Materials).
-Our solution finds pairs of overlapping tiles, computes their relative displacement, deduces a tile ordering, builds a layout of the mosaic without nonlinear
+We developed the ir-fft algorithm to deduce the tile ordering automatically (see Supplementary Material for a detailed description of ir-fft).
+The next challenge is the correction of non-linear warps introduced into each tile from variations in electron imaging quality (Fig. 4; also see Methods and Materials).
+Our solution finds pairs of overlapping tiles, computes their relative displacement, deduces a tile ordering, builds a layout of the mosaic without non-linear warping, and refines the mosaic by applying non-linear warps to each tile.